watterott/HDMI-Adapter/docu/FAQ.md

 An inversion/rotation of the coordinates can be done via the serial interface (command *ATS6*).

-## Which displays are compatible with HDMI to RGB Adapter board?
+## What displays are compatible with HDMI to RGB Adapter board?
 All displays with the standard 40 pin connector (parallel RGB interface) are compatible.
 **If the display has a touchpanel please make sure the jumpers are in the right position and the correct firmware is on the ATmega32u4 microcontroller, before connecting the screen.**
 Here is a [Displays Compatibility List](https://github.com/watterott/HDMI-Display/blob/master/docu/Displays.md) with further infos